Header Image

 Impact: How we will know we have achieved our aims.

 The RE curriculum will promote inquisitive minds, respect, tolerance and understanding.
 Our lessons enable high quality work to be produced and evidenced, showcasing a deep understanding of the main religions of the world and their community.
 This evidence will be seen through using the correct vocabulary, explanations and respectful opinions in class discussions, evidence seen in books as well as cross-curricular evidence such as religious and cultural art work, drama, craft and presentations.
 Our teaching enables children to extend their own sense of value and promotes their spiritual growth and development.
+Parents do have the right to withdraw their child from all or part of the RE curriculum, if you wish to do so, please contact the Head Teacher, Mrs Gregory.

 RE in Early Years Foundation Stage